brainhack-school2020/LynnVerty_BHS_Project_2020/README.md

 ## Summary

-I'm a first year PhD student in neuropsychology at University of Montreal.
+I'm a first year PhD student in clinical neuropsychology at University of Montreal.
 I study the predictive value of fMRI data on cognitive intervention gains with older people.
 With BHS, I wish to learn more about python for fMRI data analysis.
 I especially wish to be better at automatizing my scripts with function definition in python.

 ## Project definition